Grow a Mexican Herb Garden

 Peppers are New World plants native from southern North America to northern South America.
 Many different varieties are used to flavor food in Mexico, but several are more common in traditional foods.

-Favored for spicing up salsas, jalapeño peppers (Capsicum annuum, 24-30 inches) are most commonly harvested green, though they will mature to a deep red color.
-Like all peppers, they are warm-season veggies that thrive in heat and will tolerate drought.
+Favored for spicing up salsas, jalapeño peppers (Capsicum annuum, 24-30 inches) are often harvested green, though they will mature to a deep red color.
+Like all peppers, they are warm-season vegetables that thrive in heat and will tolerate drought.
 Jalapeños have medium heat (3,500 to 8,000 Scoville Heat Units).

 Poblano (Ancho) Chile